Go-Maun/Keegan-Lawrance-User-Documentation/docs/JetBrains-Account-Setup.md

 {: .no_toc }
 After filling in your information, click the Submit button at the bottom of the screen.
 <br/><br/>
-You will be redirected to another page and display this window for you.
+You will be redirected to another page.
 This means that you have successfully set-up your JetBrains account!

 ![CLion Successful Account](https://cdn.discordapp.com/attachments/498622698050813962/695025702109446246/unknown.png "CLion account")

+<br/><br/>
+Your next steps is to [Set up your CLion IDE.](https://go-maun.github.io/Keegan-Lawrance-User-Documentation/docs/Installing-CLion/)